mnmnotmail/website/faq.md

 1. __Does TMTP enable a universal identity, the way email does?__

    No, it provides site-specific identities.
-   However, "marketplace" sites which offer membership to large segments of the public may serve as common identity providers; for instance, a consortium of professional organizations, or a service that verifies real-world identity and background.

 The issue of universal identity is complex, and should not be defined within a messaging protocol.
-   If a separate universal identity system is widely adopted, TMTP servers could accept a universal identity string as a user registration credential.
+If a separate universal identity system is widely adopted, TMTP servers could accept its tokens as user registration credentials.
+Providers of universal identity would let users receive notifications via a variety of messaging schemes, including TMTP.

 1. __Does TMTP provide end-to-end encryption (E2EE)?__